bsmith89/strain-corr/doc/manuscript/manuscript.md

 paper.
 I don't mean it that way here. --> equal basis.
-However, since strains inferred using PanPhlAn and StrainPanDA do not have SNP genotypes to be used for matching, for each benchmark genome, we instead selected the inferred strain with the highest F1 score, giving these two methods an advantage.
+However, since strains inferred using PanPhlAn and StrainPanDA do not have SNP genotypes to be used for matching, for each hCom2 genome, we instead selected the inferred strain with the highest F1 score, giving these two methods an advantage.
 Nonetheless, StrainPGC performed better on average than either alternative: a median increase of 0.069 in F1 score compared to PanPhlAn (IQR: 0.038–0.093; p